apache/incubator-xtable/website/docs/how-to.md

 # Creating your first interoperable table

 :::danger Important
-Using OneTable to sync your source tables in different target format involves running sync on your current dataset using a bundled jar.
+Using XTable to sync your source tables in different target format involves running sync on your current dataset using a bundled jar.
 You can create this bundled jar by following the instructions on the [Installation page](/docs/setup).
-Read through OneTable's [GitHub page](https://github.com/onetable-io/onetable#building-the-project-and-running-tests) for more information.
+Read through XTable's [GitHub page](https://github.com/onetable-io/onetable#building-the-project-and-running-tests) for more information.
 :::

-In this tutorial we will look at how to use OneTable to add interoperability between table formats.
+In this tutorial we will look at how to use XTable to add interoperability between table formats.
 For example, you can expose a table ingested with Hudi as an Iceberg and/or Delta Lake table without copying or moving the underlying data files used for that table while maintaining a similar commit history to enable proper point in time queries.